peteroupc/peteroupc.github.io/usage.md

 ## Discouraged Words

-Emilio Bernal, in "Good usage prevents abusage", wrote of his concerns about, among other things, the overuse of _people_, _persons_, _members_, _day_, and _happen_, as well as the unnecessary repetition of words (e.g., _He is someone who is reliable_; _She wants what she wants_; _It'll happen when it'll happen_).
+Emilio Bernal, in "Good usage prevents abusage", wrote of his concerns about, among other things, the overuse of _people_, _persons_, _members_, _day_, and _happen_, as well as the unnecessary repetition of words (for example, _He is someone who is reliable_; _She wants what she wants_; _It'll happen when it'll happen_).
 His work formed the basis of many of the suggestions in the following table.

 | Don't say... | Say... | Notes |
  --- | ---- | -- |